 Lenders pull credit reports at preapproval to make sure things check out and again just before closing.
 They want to make sure nothing has changed in your financial profile.

 How this affects you: Any new loans or credit card accounts on your credit report can jeopardize the closing and final loan approval.
 Buyers, especially first-timers, often learn this lesson the hard way.

 What to do instead: Keep the status quo in your finances from preapproval to closing.
 Don’t open new credit cards, close existing accounts, take out new loans or make large purchases on existing credit accounts in the months leading up to applying for a mortgage through closing day.
 Pay down your existing balances to below 30 percent of your available credit limit, and pay your bills on time and in full every month.

 7. Fixating on the house over the neighborhood

 Sure, you want a home that checks off the items on your wish list and meets your needs.
 Being nitpicky about a home’s cosmetics, however, can be short-sighted if you wind up in a neighborhood you hate, says Alison Bernstein, president and founder of Suburban Jungle, a real estate strategy firm.

 “Selecting the right town is critical to your life and family development,” Bernstein says.
 “The goal is to find you and your brood a place where the culture and values of the (area) match yours.
 You can always trade up or down for a new home, add a third bathroom or renovate a basement.”

 How this affects you: You could wind up loving your home but hating your neighborhood.

-What to do instead: Ask your real estate agent to help you track down neighborhood crime stats and school ratings.
-Measure the drive from the neighborhood to your job to gauge commuting time and proximity to public transportation.
+What to do instead: Ask your real estate agent to help you track down neighborhood safety stats and school ratings.
+Measure your commute time and take things like proximity to public transit and walkability into account.
 Visit the neighborhood at different times to get a sense of traffic, neighbor interactions and the overall vibe to see if it’s an area that appeals to you.